Weather in Iceland in May: Temperatures and Travel Tips

 The best months to see the Northern lights in Iceland are from mid-October through to March

-As well as knowing when to see the lights, you also need to wise up on where to them — read our guide to the best places to see the northern lights in Iceland.
+As well as knowing when to see the lights, you also need to learn about where to see them — read our guide to the best places to see the Northern Lights in Iceland.

 Kirkjufell-Northern-Lights-Iceland